-This week, Kafkadesk spoke with Petr Pavlínek, member of the Civic Initiative Czechia (Občanská iniciativa Česko), an organization that stands on the frontline of the decades-long debate surrounding the country’s name.
-So, the moment has come to settle this once and for all: Should you use ‘Czechia’ or ‘the Czech Republic’?
+Prague, Czech Republic – Kafkadesk spoke with Petr Pavlínek, member of the Civic Initiative Czechia (Občanská iniciativa Česko), an organization on the frontline of the decades-long debate surrounding the country’s name.

 Hello Petr!
 Can you first tell us a bit about the origins of Civic Initiative Czechia?
 Why did you decide to launch this project?